 While xylitol isn't harmful for cats, this sweetener, found in processed human foods as a synthetic additive, can lead to hypoglycemia and liver failure among canines.19 It's true that raspberries contain naturally occurring xylitol, but will giving your pet a few pieces of this fruit harm them?
 Not at all!

 While raspberries have one of the highest levels of naturally occurring xylitol compared to other foods, it's not enough to cause problems for dogs.
 The chances of raspberries having any effect on your dog is rare, unless they consume this fruit in very high amounts — as in cupfuls (which is not likely to happen).

 Did You Know?

 A 22-pound dog would need to consume a whopping 32 cups of raspberries to receive a fatal dose of xylitol.20 So don't be worried about offering a few pieces of this fruit to your pet — it won't hurt them!

 Remember that misinformation about many healthy fruits, vegetables, nuts and seeds abounds on the internet.
 This is because websites have labeled all risks (such as the risk of over-consumption causing gastrointestinal issues, or choking on too large of pieces or pits) as "toxicities," which isn't true, but has managed to confuse millions of pet lovers, nonetheless.

 Tips in Feeding Raspberries to Pets

-Raspberries rank 22nd in the EWG's 2020 Shopper Guide to Pesticide in Produce,19 so in order to avoid loading your pet's body with pesticides, only buy organic varieties.
+Raspberries rank 22nd in the EWG's 2021 Shopper Guide to Pesticide in Produce,22 so make sure you only buy organic or unsprayed raspberries, as they are the safest.
+Doing so will also help you avoid feeding your pets accompanying pesticides that come along with conventionally grown fruits and veggies.
 If your cat shows an interest in raspberries, they are safe to share with felines (knowing most cats have no desire to consume them).